GSA/Section508.gov/_pages/acquisition/2020-10-21-buy-solicitation-review-tool.md

 ## How to Access SRT

-The SRT is available to agency procurement officials and Section 508 Program Managers by **sending a request to <srt@gsa.gov>**.
-Once approved, you will receive instructions for accessing the tool using a Login.gov account associated with your government email address (e.g., .gov or .mil).
+The SRT is available to agency procurement officials and Section 508 Program Managers.
+It can also be used by local, county and state officials as well as those involved with procurement for educational institutions.
+A Login.gov account tied to your .gov, .mil, or .edu email address is required.
+Request access to SRT by visiting <a href="https://srt.app.cloud.gov/auth" target="_blank" class="usa-link--external"><strong>Solicitation Review Tool</strong></a> and choosing "Sign in with Login.gov".
+Access will be granted within 24 hours, excluding weekends and holidays.

+If you encounter issue, **send a request to <srt@gsa.gov>** for assistance.
+Once approved, you will receive an email confirming your account has been activated.

 If you have questions or suggestions for improving the tool, click the Contact Us link on the SRT homepage to message the system administrators.